influxdata/docs-v2/content/influxdb/cloud-serverless/api-compatibility/v2/_index.md

   - /influxdb/cloud-serverless/reference/client-libraries/
 ---

-{{% cloud-name %}} is compatible with the InfluxDB v2 API `/api/v2/write` endpoint and existing InfluxDB 2.x tools and code.
+{{% product-name %}} is compatible with the InfluxDB v2 API `/api/v2/write` endpoint and existing InfluxDB 2.x tools and code.
-Use the InfluxDB v2 API for new write workloads and existing v2 write workloads that you bring to {{% cloud-name %}}.
+Use the InfluxDB v2 API for new write workloads and existing v2 write workloads that you bring to {{% product-name %}}.

-InfluxDB v2 API endpoints won't work for managing resources or querying data in {{% cloud-name %}}.
+InfluxDB v2 API endpoints won't work for managing resources or querying data in {{% product-name %}}.
 To query data, use the _Flight+gRPC_ protocol  or the InfluxDB v1 `/query` HTTP API endpoint and [associated tools](#tools-to-execute-queries).

 <!-- TOC -->